- BTI Communications Group

 Vulnerability and Patch Management

 If your computer is not updated with the latest patches or software, you are more vulnerable to ransomware and other malware infection.
 Vulnerability Scanning and System Patching must occur on a regular basis to ensure that your organization is secure.
 Most patches are weekly if not immediately when a vulnerability is detected.
 That’s why it’s important to keep up with new updates.
-We advise you to implement a formal vulnerability and patch management program to keep your business safe.
+We advise you to implement a formal vulnerability and patch management program to keep your business' ransomware protection up to date.

 Having Anti-Virus/Anti-Malware software will help you remain protected against threats.
-Not all ransomware will be detected by your anti-virus system but it will detect a vast majority of them and eliminate them before it affects your network.
+Not all ransomware will be detected by your anti-virus system but the right protections will detect a vast majority of them and eliminate them before it affects your network.

 Email & Web Content Filtering

-Having email & web Filtering software will make protecting your business much easier.
+Having email & web Filtering software will enhance protecting your business ransomware protection.
 This software will help you identify and eliminate ransomware attacks before you open them.
 Don’t forget to have all your network devices patched and updated to prevent hackers from accessing your network.

 Secure Remote Access Technologies